uxdxdev/uxdxdev.github.io/content/blog/bowhead-react-plugin-system/index.md

 > The bowhead whale is a species of baleen whale belonging to the family Balaenidae and the only living representative of the genus Balaena.
 It is the only baleen whale endemic to the Arctic and subarctic waters.

-Bowhead is a project to make the initial setup of a Micro-Saas product a little easier by providing a scaffold of ReactJS components along with a Create React App template.
+Bowhead is a project to make the initial setup of a Micro-Saas product a little easier by providing a scaffold of ReactJS components along with a CRA (Create React App)  template.
 This will allow developers to focus on the business logic of their new product instead of spending time on infrastructure features such user authentication, data storage, and payment processing.

 ## Planning